There are many people living hopeless lives, and some go to the extreme of committing suicide.

 Sometimes Christians quote this verse about their current state as ‘having no hope, and without God in the world’.
 This is wrong.
 Christians are not without hope and without God.
 The apostle Paul addressed them collectively as having hope, and not because he believed them all to be converted and going to heaven, which he could not know.
 Rather, by their coming under the sound of the Gospel, they could no longer be described as having no hope.

 The correct application of the teaching from this verse is that those without the Gospel of Christ have no hope of reaching heaven, because they are without God while in this world.
 However, as soon as the Gospel of hope reaches them, now they have hope.
 They still don’t have any more hope than I have of becoming king, but there is a prospect that they might become the children of the King of kings.
 This good hope is set before them in the free offer of the Gospel.

 So why should one despair of life and commit suicide as if there is no hope?
 Such hopeless souls need the Gospel of hope preached to them in a welcoming and hopeful manner.
 Jesus says: “anyone that comes to Me, I will certainly not reject” Jn 6:37.

-‘But I would not have you to be ignorant, brethren, concerning them which are asleep, that you do not sorrow, even as others which have no hope’ 1Th 4:13.
+‘But I would not have you to be ignorant, brethren, concerning them which are asleep, that you do not sorrow, even as others who have no hope’ 1Th 4:13.

 ‘Now our Lord Jesus Christ Himself, and God, even our Father, Who has loved us and given us everlasting consolation and good hope through grace, comfort your hearts’ 2Th 2:16-17.